MVS-sysgen/sysgen/README.md

 ## Changes From Jay Moseley Sysgen

-* Added usermod `SYZJ2001` which adds job cc to notification in TSO
+* Added multiple usermods
-* Added RAKF, and BREXX
+* Added RAKF, BREXX, RFE, and ISPF
 * Installed usermod `DYNPROC` which allows for dynamic proclibs
 * Seperated out usermods to their own JCL for better automation control
 * Added `S NET` and changed JES2 startup parms in `sys1.parmlib(COMMND00)`